CADViewer/NextCloud/README.md

 3. Add the rewrite condition ***before*** the rewrite rule: ***RewriteCond %{REQUEST_FILENAME} !/apps/cadviewer/converter/php/\*\\.\****

+4. ***NOTE:***  On some installations the Nextcloud ***apps*** installation folder name can change, they can be ***extra-apps** or ***custom-apps***.
+In that case change the rewrite condition accordingly, for example ***RewriteCond %{REQUEST_FILENAME} !/extra-apps/cadviewer/converter/php/\*\\.\**** .

-4. If needed, add both the RewriteRule and RewriteCond.
+5. If needed, add both the RewriteRule and RewriteCond.

-5. If the server trace gives a Warning: fopen(call-Api_Conversion_log.txt): Failed to open stream: Permission denied , then likely the current permission settings are insufficient.
+6. If the server trace gives a Warning: fopen(call-Api_Conversion_log.txt): Failed to open stream: Permission denied , then likely the current permission settings are insufficient.
 This case can be seen when added nginx as reverse proxy and SSL certificates on a docker container.
 In that case the owner may have changed, therefore try inside /cadviewer/converter/php/ to give call-Api_Conversion.php full chmod 777 permission and check if call-Api_Conversion.txt has write permissions for the owner (if you are comfortable, you can give chmod 777 on that also.).
 If this moves further in the process, you must also then give /converter/converters/files folder, full write permission for all owners, and also give /converter/converters/ax2024/linux/ax2023_L64_xx_yy_zz full chmod 777 permissions to perform the CAD conversions for all owners.

 ### 5. Integration in NextCloud AIO Docker Setup